sybrew/the-seo-framework/readme.txt

 		* The Knowledge Graph makes good use of this logo, it has priority over the Site Icon.
 	* A new General settings metabox!
 Containing:
 		* General Settings.
 Generalized general general settings, commander:
-			/
-			* TODO This tab still needs to be filled in.
+			* Houston, this tab still needs to be filled in.
 So it's hidden for now.
 		* Performance Settings.
 			* Transient cache settings:
 				* You might wish to adjust these settings, if: